 - Applicants may be from any discipline at Warwick.

-How to Apply: Applicants should read the guidance notes carefully before completing the application form.
+How to Apply: All applicants should read the ‘Guidance notes for applicants’ carefully before completing the application form.

-- If you are in the first year of your PhD or applied before 1st August 2017 and would like to be considered for this Scholarship to fund the remainder of your studies, please complete the Single Scholarship Application form.
+2. If you are in the first year of your PhD or applied before 1st August 2018 and would like to be considered for this Scholarship to fund the remainder of your studies please complete the Single Scholarship Application form.